bplmaps/cartinal/guides/critical-intro-to-data/session-1/part-1.md

 # What is a map?
 What is data?

-## How maps and data are different
+## How are maps and data different?

 * Like most people, you might find that the terms "maps" and "data" blend together in your head.
-* Do you think ...
+* You might wonder ...
     * Is a map data?
     * Does a map *show* data?
     * Is a map *made up of* data?
-    * Are *all* maps related to data, or are data maps a particular type of map?
+    * Are *all* maps related to data?
-* A metaphor from language
+* A metaphor from language:
-    * Data sets are the "words" which, in isolation, don't mean very much.
+    * Data are the "words" which, in isolation, don't mean very much.
-    * A mapmaker combines data components to communicate visually with a map
+    * A mapmaker combines data components to communicate visually with a map.
-* Breaking down a map into its components allows us to understand what's going on.
+    * Breaking down a map allows us to understand its components and learn to "speak" the language of mapmaking.
-* It also gives us a framework for thinking about how to "speak" in this language yourself.

 <Hideable title="Further explanation">

 A good way to think about it is this: When someone is working on their written literacy skills, they usually practice both reading *and* writing to become a more skilled communicator.
 We believe visual means of communication (like maps) are exactly the same — in order to best "read" maps, you should also be able to understand a little about the craft by which they are constructed.
 Today, this almost always involves the use of geospatial data.
 You can think about data, with all of its formats, rules and structure, like the underlying grammar beneath maps.

 </Hideable>

-## Data are observations about the world
+## Data are observations about the world.

 * You might have a strong association between the word "data" and "numbers in a computer."
 * Data is really a more general term about _information_.